Focus

 1940sSynopsis

-Mental Model Theory shares core assumptions with a range of Non-Trivial Constructivisms.
-However, with its emphasis on formal and explicit propositions (as opposed to the totality of one’s experiences), Mental Model Theory tends to be much narrower in scope.
+Mental Model Theory shares core assumptions with a range of Non-Trivial Constructivisms – in particular, Schema Theory.
+However, with its narrow definition of “mental model” in terms of formal and explicit propositions (in contrast to the much broader conception of “schema,” which stretches across the totality of one’s experiences), Mental Model Theory tends to be much narrower in scope.
 Perhaps the biggest issue with the theory is the word “model” in its name, which might prompt readers to assume inappropriately that the theory is a version of Representationalism.Authors and/or Prominent Influences

 Mental Model Theory is a perspective on learning that is especially useful for making sense of why humans sometimes fail to learn – that is, for offering an explanation of how established understandings can militate against the development of more expansive, robust, and powerful understandings.Status as a Theory of Teaching